Satvik-ai/Minimal-Fullstack-Applicatipon/README.md

 This is a skill demonstration project.

 I have built a simple fullstack web application using flask framework having a SQLite database and SQLAlchemy is the package used for facilitating the communication between the application and the database.
-In this application we are displaying the list of articles that we have in our database.
+This application displays the list of articles present in the database.

 ### How To Run